openweb3-io/miniapps/apps/docs/platform/about.md

 more solid technologies, such as `TypeScript`, `React`, `SCSS`, etc.

 So, if we want to create a Mini App, we should create a standard web application with any technology stack.
-The only thing Telegram needs from the developer is the application URL.
-This URL will be used as a source for the WebView component of the Telegram client, which will load and display the application within Telegram.
+The only thing Openweb3 needs from the developer is the application URL.
+This URL will be used as a source for the WebView component of the Openweb3 client, which will load and display the application within Openweb3.

 ## Usage

-As we mentioned in the previous section, Mini Apps are add-ons for Telegram Bots.
-Telegram Bots are also a well-known technology that provides functionality for a wide range of use cases.
+As we mentioned in the previous section, Mini Apps are add-ons for Openweb3 Bots.
+Openweb3 Bots are also a well-known technology that provides functionality for a wide range of use cases.
 You could create a bot to buy a ticket in the cinema, make tell users jokes, generate random numbers, etc. In other words, the bot can do whatever the developer thinks of.